Community Care training

 Loaves and Fishes offers meals at Wilkes Boulevard United Methodist Church to those who are in need.
 Community serves on the third and fourth Saturdays of every month, 4:30-6:45 p.m.
 Please consider helping with this caring ministry.
 You can sign up in the Welcome Center or contact Kaye Miller at 881-5826.

 Do you have a college student who would like to receive care packages a few times during the school year?
 If so, please provide their name and address to Debbie Sykuta (email@example.com).
 If your student is local, care bags will be made that you can give to your student.
 For out-of-town students, packages will be mailed.

 Tags of Hope

-Community will host this new ministry is spreading hope and love to foster children in mid-Missouri through a unique clothing closet.
+Community hosts this ministry to spread hope and love to foster children in mid-Missouri through a unique clothing closet.
 New and gently used clothing items, shoes, books and stuffed animals are collected and given free to foster children when they come "shop" at Tags of Hope.
 This "store" allows children to personally select items to fit their style, size and individual needs in a loving and supportive setting

 Handyman serving opportunities

 Do you need help around the house?
 Or, do you know someone who might need a handyman?

 If you have a need for electrical, plumbing, home repairs, etc., please contact Scott Stone (firstname.lastname@example.org).
 Our hope is to connect needs with those who are looking for opportunities to serve in this way.

 Community is excited to partner with the Missouri Annual Conference and Love Inc. in a new ministry in Columbia - Bike to the Future.
 The church will provide space to store and repair bikes to be given to people with transportation needs.
 For more information, click here.